chtozamm/annyknits/README.md

 - Split mode: have multiple controllable counter on screen at the same time;

 - Either lock orientation or change counter and buttons layout;

+- Update readme
+- Fix: when split button is pressed, sometimes the main counter opens as split one as well